shahzaibkhalid/shaizei/README.md

 # STOP! 🚧 ✋

-This software is in very active development (in alpha stages) and therefore not advised to be used in production applications.
+This software is still in an early development (alpha) stage and not ready for production use just yet.
+Please try it out, give feedback, and help fix bugs.

 # About

 This repo contains several packages to develop and build scalable React.js apps.

-* `@shaizei/babel-preset` - This package contains shareable babel.js configuration used by the applications created with @shaizei/cli.
+* [@shaizei/babel-preset](./packages/@shaizei:babel-preset/README.md) - This package contains shareable babel.js configuration used by the applications created with @shaizei/cli.

-* `@shaizei/cli` - An unapponionated CLI to build React.js apps without tears.
+* [@shaizei/cli](./packages/@shaizei:cli/README.md) - An unapponionated CLI to build React.js apps without tears.

-* `@shaizei/eslint-config` - This repository contains shareable ESLint configuration used by the applications created with @shaizei/cli.
+* [@shaizei/eslint-config](./packages/@shaizei:eslint-config/README.md) - This repository contains shareable ESLint configuration used by the applications created with @shaizei/cli.

-* `@shaizei/prettier-config` - This repository contains shareable Prettier configuration used by the applications created with @shaizei/cli.
+* [@shaizei/prettier-config](./packages/@shaizei:prettier-config/README.md) - This repository contains shareable Prettier configuration used by the applications created with @shaizei/cli.

-* `@shaizei/scripts` - This package contains automation task used by the applications created with @shaizei/cli.
+* [@shaizei/scripts](./packages/@shaizei:scripts/README.md) - This package contains automation task used by the applications created with @shaizei/cli.

-* `@shaizei/typescript-config` - This package contains shareable TypeScript compiler configuration used by the applications created with @shaizei/cli.
+* [@shaizei/typescript-config](./packages/@shaizei:typescript-config/README.md) - This package contains shareable TypeScript compiler configuration used by the applications created with @shaizei/cli.

-* `@shaizei/webpack-config` - This package contains shareable webpack configuration used by the applications created with @shaizei/cli.
+* [@shaizei/webpack-config](./packages/@shaizei:webpack-config/README.md) - This package contains shareable webpack configuration used by the applications created with @shaizei/cli.

 # Getting Started